1code/algorithms/README.md

-interview
+Algorithms
 =========

-Include the test-cases and the sketch of the algorithms for the interview questions.
+Include the test-cases and the sketch of the algorithms for the interview algorithm questions.

 Organization: